Nagendra1997/dummypy/README.md

 You can use any existing ceriticate, OR Letsencrypt which is a free service OR any other provides of your choice to get a secure ceritificate.Note that, wild card certificate is not recommended.

 ## Step 5 - Run Mesibo
-Before running mesibo docker image, please ensure that you have configured it in mesibo console.
+> Warning : Before running mesibo docker image, please ensure that you have configured it in mesibo console.

 ![Config Complete](screenshots/config-not-running.jpg)